-Early dismissals for medical appointments must be arranged prior to departure.
-Early dismissal notes may be taken to the main office before classes begin in the morning.
+Early dismissals must be arranged prior to departure.
+Students will bring the Early Dismissal Form to the main office BEFORE classes begin on the day of early dismissal (between 7:50-8:00).
 Students will then be given a dismissal slip from the office that will serve as their pass out of class at the appropriate dismissal time.
-A written note must contain the student's full name, the reason for dismissal, a signature of the parent/guardian, and a parent/guardian contact number as well as the name of the adult who is picking up the student.
-Students leaving campus are permitted three phone/note from home check outs per semester.
+The Early Dismissal Form may be found on the GTCHS website under "Quick Links."
+It contains the student's full name, the reason for dismissal, a signature of the parent/guardian, and a parent/guardian contact number as well as the name of the adult who is picking up the student.
+The parent/guardian listed on the form may be contacted for verification.
+The student is required to sign out in the main office when leaving and to sign in upon return (if applicable).